ryangiglio/glitch-twitter-archive-deleter/README.md

 Great!
 The process requires a little setup, but it's not that hard and should only take you 10-15 minutes.
 It's mostly just filling out forms and clicking buttons.
 If you have any issues or questions, feel free to reach out to me on Twitter [@ryangiglio](https://twitter.com/ryangiglio) and I'll help you out.

+You're in the `README.md` file right now.
+If you look at the left you'll see a file browser that includes all the code necessary to make this app work.
+Don't worry about the rest of it, just remember that when you leave to do things always come back to the README.

 ## Setup

 ### (Optional) Sign up for Glitch